igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

-To implement spurious edge rejection, every time a spin bit edge is detected, the observer starts a new spin period and begins a time interval during which it rejects spin edges.
+To implement spurious edge rejection, every time a spin bit edge is detected, the observer starts a new spin period and begins a time interval during which it rejects spin edges (e.g. 5ms).
 This guarantees protection against spurious edges due to packets that have been reordered by less than the time interval.
 The mechanism only works for intervals smaller than the RTT of the observed connection; if RTT is smaller than the edge rejection interval, the observer cannot measure the RTT.

 # Loss Bits